fred-gutierrez/fred-gutierrez/README.md

 **`Software Engineer (Web Developer/Front-End Developer/Designer)`**

-Hello there!
-I'm a self-taught Software Engineer on a mission to create and deliver technology-advancing projects/products to benefit the entire world.
+Hey there!
+I'm a passionate Software Engineer on a mission to create and deliver technology-advancing projects and products that make a positive impact on our world.

 <h2>🧰 Languages and tools</h2>